 Health Services

 The GMA school nurse may be reached via email at nurse@gmaelem.org or by phone at 215-461-1025.
-To fax a form to the school nurse, please send to 215-646-7250.

 In order to promote an optimal level of wellness, a nurse is on staff at all times during the school day.
 The nursing staff is able to dispense required medications, perform first aid and deal with student illness.
 The nursing staff at GMA works with the Wissahickon School District Certified School Nurse to ensure that all guidelines regarding youth health issues are implemented.
 The Wissahickon nurse maintains school health records and performs weight, height, vision and hearing screenings.